brianhornick/PowerBI-Bicycle-Business-Project/README.md

 # Analyzing Business Data and Building a Report in Power BI - by Brian Hornick
 ## Problem Statement
 A bicycle chain company, SaveOnBikes, owns 3 stores in the United States and the owner needs a visual report to make better data-driven decisions.
 This dataset was found on Kaggle.com LINK: (https://www.kaggle.com/datasets/dillonmyrick/bike-store-sample-database).
+I used ChatGPT to add some extra sales data up until 2021 and modified some of the values to more accurately resemble a business (changing average delay times for shipping to vary by make).
+I also added a unit cost column to calculate measures like profit and profit margin.
 This dataset will serve as a base, which we will use to design our report.
 I will be outlining each step taken in creating this dashboard and the end goal is to complete a sharp-looking, easy-to-use dashboard that can answer a variety of key questions with ease.
 These questions include:

 General Sales:

-1. How does revenue differ by store?
-2. What products sell the most?
-3. How does sales differ by brand and model year?
+1. Can total revenue, orders, unit cost and profit be clearly shown and easily filtered by time period?
-4. What months of the year are sales the highest?
+2. What months of the year are sales the highest?
-5. How does this quarter's revenue compare to last quarter?
+3. How does this quarter's revenue compare to last quarter?
+4. How has profit and profit margin changed over time?

 Inventory:

 1. Is inventory high enough to meet demand for the top products?
 2. What products have seen the largest increase in demand recently?
-3. What products have performed the worst?
-4. What is the average shipping times?
+3. What is the average shipping times?
-5. What percentage of orders are arriving after the required date?
+4. What percentage of orders are arriving after the required date, how has COVID impacted this?

 Focused Sales & Customers